 A trip to New Zealand is easier than ever, thanks to increased access.
 Major airlines offer direct flights to New Zealand from Australia, USA, Canada, China, Hong Kong, Singapore, Japan, Korea, Malaysia, Thailand and Chile.
-Connecting flights from these countries link New Zealand with the rest of the world.

 Most international flights arrive into Auckland Airport, located in the northern part of the North Island.
 Christchurch, Wellington, Rotorua, Queenstown and Dunedin airports also receive a small number of international flights.

 Discover more information about flights and travelling to New Zealand.

 New Zealand has a national biosecurity system that is considered one of the most robust in the world.
 Visit Arriving